Need help seeing it all? Keep reading...

 Opening Receptions: Friday, August 16, 5 to 8 p.m.; free, RSVP here

-The McNichols Building galleries reopen with new shows this week, bringing three unrelated exhibitions — the textile display 201 Kimonos; giant florals by Heidi Love Larraz in Seeking Beauty; and Timeless, a group show of black-and-white works by artists of all statures, from locals to the twentieth-century sculptor, painter and printmaker Alexander Calder.
+The McNichols Building galleries reopen with three new, unrelated exhibitions — the textile display 201 Kimonos; giant florals by Heidi Love Larraz in Seeking Beauty; and Timeless, a group show of black-and-white works by artists of all statures, from locals to twentieth-century sculptor, painter and printmaker Alexander Calder.
 Don’t forget to RSVP for the openings.

 Hyland Mather, Here by Accident